natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Jaguar%20GR.1A.md

 '''Pros:'''

-* Good speed
+* Can outrun most enemy aircraft in a full down-tier
 * Excellent roll rate
-* Decent turning circle
+* Combat flaps cannot rip off
-* Sufficient quantity of flares & chaff
+* Sufficient quantity of countermeasures
-* Good nose-mounted autocannon
+* A sufficient and potent autocannon armament
-* Wide variety of ordnance
+* Diverse array of ordnance
-* Effective air-to-air missiles
-* Access to laser-guided bombs
-* Air-to-air missiles are mounted on over wing pylons so you do not have to sacrifice any air-to-ground ordnance to carry them (unlike on the [[Jaguar GR.1]] and [[Jaguar A]])
+** Effective air-to-air missiles that can be mounted on over-wing pylons to avoid sacrificing underwing pylons to carry them (unlike on the other [[Jaguar (Family)|Jaguar]] variants)
+** Sizeable bomb load
-* TIALD targeting pod has thermal imaging, unlike the ATLIS II targeting pod on the [[Jaguar A]]
+** Access to laser-guided bombs with a thermal imaging TIALD targeting pod (unlike the prior ATLIS II targeting pod on the [[Jaguar A]])

 '''Cons:'''

+* Poor overall flight performance
+** Very poor acceleration, even when afterburning
+** Low top-speed
+** Very poor energy retention, leading to severe loss of speed in evasive manoeuvres ** Propensity to stall
-* Underwhelming stock performance
+** Horrendous stock performance
 * Limited air-to-air ordnance
 * Rather lacking ammunition for the 30 mm cannons
-* Poor energy retention means that you bleed speed very quickly in turns
 * Very high fuel consumption when using afterburner (more so than on other aircraft)

 == History ==